Reloaded-Project/Reloaded-II/docs/ContributingLocally.md

     pip install mkdocs-redirects
     ```

-3. Open a command prompt in the Index folder and run the site locally.
+3. Open a command prompt in the folder containing `mkdocs.yml`. and run the site locally.
     ```bash
-    # Move to Index folder.
+    # Move to project folder.
-    cd <Replace this with full path to your Index folder>
+    cd <Replace this with full path to folder containing `mkdocs.yml`>
     mkdocs serve
     ```